jpype-project/jpype/doc/userguide.rst

 accepts any Java type including primitives and constructs a new array class.
 This class can be used to create new instances, cast, or as the input to the array factory.
-The resulting object has a constructor method which take either a number which is the desired size of the array or a sequence which hold the elements of the array.
-If the members of the initializer sequence are not Java members than each will be converted.
+The resulting object has a constructor method which take either a number, which is the desired size of the array, or a sequence which hold the elements of the array.
+If the members of the initializer sequence are not Java members then each will be converted.
 If any element cannot be converted a ``TypeError`` will be raised.

 JArray is an abstract base class for all Java classes that are produced.
-Thus one can test if something is an array class type using ``issubclass`` and if Java object is an array using ``isinstance``.
+Thus, one can test if something is an array class using ``issubclass`` and if Java object is an array using ``isinstance``.

 Java arrays provide a few additional Python methods: